The energy audit: a strategic tool for the company

-Companies that have implemented an ISO 50001-certified energy management system are exempt from this requirement under the certified perimeter.
+Companies that have implemented an energy management system certified according to the ISO 50001 standard are exempt from this obligation within the certified scope.

-Of course, the SMEs who are not concerned by the obligation can also benefit from this structured approach.
+Of course, SMEs, which are not affected by the obligation, can also benefit from this structured approach.

 What is the benefit of the audit?

-The energy audit corresponds to a precise survey of the energy consumption of a given entity, followed by recommendations for actions to save energy and the integration of renewable energies that result from it.
-Beyond its mandatory character, it is a very useful tool to achieve true optimisation of energy efficiency in an approach which is as comprehensive as possible, all while complying with regulations.
+The energy audit is an inventory of the energy consumption of a given entity and the resulting recommendations for energy saving actions and the integration of renewable energy.
+Beyond the fact that it is mandatory for some, it is a very useful tool when you are looking to optimise your energy efficiency in the most comprehensive approach possible to your energy performance, while complying with or anticipating the regulations.

-- a detailed vision of the energy consumption of the audited entity (where, how and why is the energy consumed on the site ?),
+- a detailed view of the energy consumption of the audited entity (where, how and for what purpose is energy consumed on the site ?),

-- a plan of actions which can be acted upon within two to four years.
+- a plan of actions that can be taken within 2 to 4 years.

 A proven participatory method

-At Orygeen we use a participatory method which allows a true transfer of know-how.
+At Orygeen, we use a participative method that allows a real transfer of know-how.

-We apply the EPS method (‘Energy Potential Scan’), invented in the Netherlands and deployed as part of the branch agreements in Belgium, in accordance with the European norm NF EN 16247 (1 to 4).
+We apply the EPS method (Energy Potential Scan), invented in the Netherlands and deployed in the framework of branch agreements in Belgium, in accordance with the European standard NF EN 16247 (1 to 4).

-- the consultant, simultaneously the facilitator and catalyst of the technical knowledge within the company, works closely with the internal resources of the audited company,
+- the consultant, who is both a facilitator and a catalyst of the company’s internal technical knowledge, works in close collaboration with the internal resources of the audited company;

-- the determination of the energy consumption and optimisation comes from the audited company.
+- the determination of energy consumption and optimisation comes from the audited company.

-- a true technical quality in the work as it is the internal resources of the audited company who know the installations best and it is they who, led by the consultant, define the figures and generate ideas,
+- a real technical quality in the work, because the internal resources of the audited company know the installations best and it is they who, under the guidance of the consultant, define the figures and generate the ideas;

-- a high level of acceptance of retained ideas, which come from within the company and not from an outside source.
+- a high level of acceptance of the ideas selected, as they come from within the company and not from outside;

-The improvement in the energy operation of the company endures beyond the departure of the consultant, as the internal stakeholders remain within the company after the audit mission.
+The improvement in the energy operation of the company continues after the consultant has left, as the internal contacts from the audit remain in the company after the audit has been completed.

-Perform the diagnostic and in-depth analysis of the energy consumption (ECA or Energy Consumption Analysis) in order to obtain a table of consumption for one or more years and define reliable energy performance index
+Carry out a diagnosis and in-depth analysis of energy consumption (ECA or Energy Consumption Analysis) in order to obtain a consumption table for one or more years and define reliable energy performance indices,

-Identify the energy improvement options (Scan’s) and evaluate their economic profitability and their technical feasibility in order to define a plan of action proposed to the audited company
+Identify energy improvement opportunities (Scan’s) and evaluate their economic profitability and technical feasibility in order to define the action plan proposed to the audited company.

-Beyond the mandatory character of the regulatory audit every four years, a systemic diagnosis can clearly be carried out in the companies that are not under constraints to identify the real levers of energy optimisation, and therefore improve their energy performance and so contribute to their environmental objectives.
+Beyond the mandatory nature of the regulatory audit every 4 years, a systemic diagnosis can obviously be carried out in companies that are not obliged to do so in order to identify real optimisation levers, improve their energy performance and thus contribute to achieving their environmental objectives.